surftemp/xarray-extensions/README.md

 <dd><p>Obtain linear regression coefficients between this between a yearly timeseries extracted from this DataArray
 at a particular month and those from another DataArray, with a series of lags applied, and return the regression coefficients.</p>
-<p>The other DataArray is treated as the y variable, this DataArray is treated as the x variable and the coefficients
+<p>The other DataArray is treated as the x variable, this DataArray (self) is treated as the y variable and the coefficients
 returned are the values [m,c] from y = mx+c</p>
 <dl class="field-list simple">
 <dt class="field-odd">Parameters</dt>